 A festive advent calendar is one of our favorite ways to mark the days until Christmas morning.
-Whether you’re looking for a family heirloom to bring out year after year, or an easy, affordable option, we’ve found a DIY advent calendar that will work for you.
+Whether you’re looking for a STEM advent calendar or a Be Kind calendar or just a fabulous family advent calendar you can keep for the future, we’ve found a DIY advent calendar that will work for you.
 Pick out your favorite from our top picks below, and let the Christmas countdown begin!

 Feeling extra crafty this year?
 Try your hand at this adorable DIY felt Advent calendar.
 Perfect for transportation-crazy toddlers, this is an Advent calendar you'll use year after year.
 Plus, the sweet felt packages offer interactive entertainment for your little one.
 Find out how to make your own at Studio DIY.